JuliaAI/LearnAPI.jl/README.md

     This section is only an implementation guide.
 The definitive specification of the ML Model Interface is given in [Reference](@ref).

-This guide is intended to consulted after reading [Anatomy of a Model Implementation](@ref), which introduces the main interface objects and terminology.
+This guide is intended to be consulted after reading [Anatomy of a Model Implementation](@ref), which introduces the main interface objects and terminology.

 Although an implementation is defined purely by the methods and traits it implements, most implementations fall into one of the following informally understood algorithm "types":